miguelmartens/flint3-kpn-ftth-guide/README.md

 - [OpenWrt Forum - IPTV IGMP Proxy Firewall Issues](https://forum.openwrt.org/t/solved-iptv-igmpproxy-and-firewall-issues/12890/16) - Firewall configuration for IPTV

 ### Acknowledgments
-Special thanks to the OpenWrt community and the authors of the referenced guides for their contributions to the OpenWrt ecosystem and KPN fiber configuration knowledge.
+Special thanks to the OpenWrt community and the authors of the referenced guides for their contributions to the OpenWrt ecosystem and KPN FTTH configuration knowledge.

 ---